ShipSoft/FairShip/README.md

 If you exit your shell session and you want to go back working on it, make sure to re-execute the third step.

+To load the FairShip environement, after you build the software you can simply use:

+5. Load the environment
+    ```bash
+    alienv enter FairShip/latest
+    ```

+However, this won't work if you are using HTCondor.
+In such case you can do:
+    ```bash
+    eval `alienv load FairShip/latest
+    ```

 ## Docker Instructions
 1. Build an docker image from a Dockerfile:
     ```bash